 Postnuptial agreements operate similarly to prenups.
 The major difference between them is when the agreement is signed.
 Postnuptial agreements are entered into after the parties are already married.
 Therefore, married couples have a right to decide the division of their marital property through the use of a legally binding agreement.

 Like with prenups, a postnuptial contract could address what is considered separate versus marital property.
 These agreements could also designate whether spousal support will be provided in the event of a separation or divorce.
 However, a postnuptial agreement may not address child custody decisions or waive any rights regarding future child support.
-A Rockville attorney could advise a person on whether their marital agreement complies with state family laws.
+A knowledgeable attorney could advise a person on whether their marital agreement complies with family laws in Rockville.

 Speak with a Rockville Marital Agreements Attorney Right Away